Chinese Tiny LLM: Pretraining a Chinese-Centric Large Language Model: Supervised Finetuning

 The hyperparameters used for model training are as follows: sequence length is 2048, global batch size is 128, and the maximum learning rate is $ 2e^{-5} $.
 To prevent overfitting, weight decay is applied with a value of 0.1, and gradient clipping is enforced with a limit of 1.0.

 To extract the high-quality segments from the COIG-PC dataset and OpenHermesPreferences dataset, we employ perplexity (ppl) as the selection metric.
-Specifically, we use the Qwen-7B~\citep{bai2023qwen} model to compute the ppl for samples drawn from the SFT dataset.
-In our data filtering process for the SFT dataset, we retain only those entries with a perplexity score below 3,000 under Qwen-7B.
+Specifically, we use the Qwen-7B~\citep{bai2023qwen} model to compute the ppl for samples drawn from the SFT dataset, and we retain only those entries with a reasonable ppl under Qwen-7B.